afforeroc/express-cf/README.md

 # Create and configure an Express app to deploy on Cloud Foundry
 This is a tutorial about how to create and configure a simple web app to deploy on cloud using Cloud Foundry service.<br>
-Additional, it contains a web app sample for study and use.
+Additional, it contains a web app sample for use and study.

 ## Tutorial
-This tutorial was designed to be done on a personal computer. <br> Most every steps require using of console commands except when is indicated.
+This tutorial was designed to be done on a personal computer and their steps require using command-line interpreter, text edition, etc.

 ### Required software
-* Command prompt like Terminal, PowerShell, etc.
+* Command-line interpreter like Terminal, PowerShell, etc.
 * Text editor like Notepad++, Visual Studio Code, etc.

 ### 1. Install Node JS and Express
 1.1 Install stable/latest version of [Node.js](https://nodejs.org/en/).
+> Command-line or installer package

-1.2 Verify Node JS installation.
+1.2 Verify Node.js installation.
+> Command-line
 ```
 node --version
 ```